-This information is intended for couples that one of them is "non Jewish", weather living in Israel or abroad, and want to have a free spirited Jewish wedding.
+This information is intended for couples living in Israel or abroad, and want to have a free spirited, Jewish wedding.

-I have a Wealth of experience marrying couples from all around the world in Israel and also couples that I married abroad.
+I have a wealth of experience marrying couples from all around the world in Israel and abroad.

 Two persons, one belonging to the Jewish culture that decides to form a binding commitment with a person outside of the Jewish culture.